taskManagerFullStack/taskManager/readme.md

 Back end: node/express server, mongo db

 Iterations:
 1. Create functional app on the front-end.
-Files involved: app.jade, and files in public directory
+Files involved: app.jade, and files in public directory. -Nate

 2. Create user registeration for admins: Connect express server with mongo db.
 When the user registers or logs in, the user is redirected to app.js. -curt